Lieb's concavity theorem, matrix geometric means, and semidefinite optimization

 has a semidefinite programming representation with at most $O(\log_{2}(q))$ linear matrix inequalities of size $2n\times 2n$.
 In this paper we show how an SDP representation of the matrix geometric mean can be used to get an SDP representation of Lieb's function as well as numerous other convex/concave functions.
 Table \ref{tbl:functions} summarizes the functions we consider in this paper, together with the size of the representations.

 We only became aware of the result by Sagnol \cite{sagnol2013semidefinite} after the first preprint of this paper appeared.
-As such our alternative, and arguably simpler, SDP construction of the matrix geometric mean is included in Appendix~\ref{app:construction} of this paper.
+As such, our alternative approach to constructing an SDP description of the matrix geometric mean, and a proof of its correctness, is included in Appendix~\ref{app:construction} of this paper.
 Our construction has the same size (Theorem \ref{thm:mgeomean-sdp}) as Sagnol's, and extends to the regime $t \in [-1,0] \cup [1,2]$ for which $G_t$ is matrix convex.
 Furthermore, our code, which is available online, is based on the construction in Appendix~\ref{app:construction}.

 \paragraph{Implications for quantum relative entropy and related functions} Our results can be used to solve, approximately, \emph{quantum relative entropy programs} \cite{chandrasekaran2013conic} using semidefinite programming.
 The quantum relative entropy function is defined as: